Spring Boot Starter

 JobRunr has excellent Spring support thanks to the jobrunr-spring-boot-starter

-Integration with Spring cannot be easier using the jobrunr-spring-boot-starter, jobrunr-spring-boot-2-starter or jobrunr-spring-boot-3-starter!
+Integration with Spring cannot be easier using the jobrunr-spring-boot-2-starter or jobrunr-spring-boot-3-starter!
 There is even a complete example project available at https://github.com/jobrunr/example-spring.

 To add JobRunr to your Spring project, these are the steps you need to take: